• Feed

 From time-looping mishaps to the sobering reality of galactic war, we're counting down the SG-1 episodes that remain absolute masterpieces decades later.
 Chevron seven is locked—let's dive in.

-0 25 days ago
+0 3 months ago

 Eli Gatewood